 There are lots of historical characters who contributed to the glory of the Palace of Versailles.

-Continue reading to know more on Palace of Versailles’ history –
+Continue reading to know more about the Palace of Versailles’ history –

 In 1607, King Louis XIII came to Versailles on a hunting trip with his father.

-He visited this new-found location a few times and then in 1623 decided to build a small hunting lodge at the location so he could spend the night.
+He visited this new-found location a few times and then, in 1623, decided to build a small hunting lodge at the site so he could spend the night.

 The next year the hunting lodge was ready at Versailles.